Tenshock/git-training/sections/4-commits-and-history.md

 11. Revert changes on the `README.md` file, it must be in status `unmodified` then
 12. Show all modifications between the two last commits (find 3 ways to do it)
 13. **BONUS**: Retrieve the `CONTRIBUTING.md` file state as at its creation, only in the working tree.
 Then, re-update its state to `unmodified`
-14. **BONUS**: update the last commit so that the author is your neighbor et the date is yesterday
+14. **BONUS**: update the last commit so that the author is your neighbor and the date is yesterday

 </div>
 ---